CLAYBIRD STUDIO • POTTERY INSTRUCTORS

 Studio Owner / Instructor

 Beth Wright is the owner and operator of Claybird Studio.
 She is a wife, a mom of three beautiful girls and a ceramic artist and teacher who loves to get her hands dirty.
-Originally from NJ, Beth recently relocated with her family to Dryden, NY.
+Originally from NJ, Beth relocated with her family to Dryden, NY in 2022.
 She received her BA in 2004 with a focus in art and theater, and discovered her passion for ceramic arts shortly thereafter.
-She was a studio assistant and apprentice at a private studio in NJ for many years, where she learned how to manage the ins and outs of a successful pottery studio.
+Beth apprenticed under experienced potters who taught her every aspect of running a studio.
+Outside the studio, Beth enjoys hiking, bird-watching, and spending quiet time with God and her family..
 Beth taught art and ceramics in both public and private schools and conducted private lessons from her home studio before opening Claybird Studio.
-Beth sells her work privately and publicly at craft fairs and other venues, and loves teaching ceramic art just as much as she enjoys making it.
-She has a deep passion for sharing the therapeutic benefits of pottery-making with others.
-She is also a lover of the great outdoors, hiking, getting lost in the woods, bird-watching, quiet time with God, and spending quality time with family & friends.
+She is passionate about sharing the joy and therapeutic benefits of working with clay, and creating a welcoming space where people can learn, create, and feel at home.
+Outside of the studio, she is a lover of the great outdoors, hiking, getting lost in the woods, bird-watching, quiet time with God, and spending quality time with family & friends.

 JOHN VORSTADT